The Best Tabata Workout To Flatten Your Stomach

 The key?
 Push.
 Hard.
-Tabata workouts are efficient because they constantly force your heart rate above its 85 percent max threshold: A study from the University of Wisconsin-LaCrosse found that the average Tabata exerciser’s heart rate reached 86 percent of its total capacity during these workouts, helping you not only burn more calories but build more muscles than your average treadmill session.
+Tabata workouts are efficient because they constantly force your heart rate above its 85% max threshold.
+A study from the University of Wisconsin-LaCrosse found that the average Tabata exerciser’s heart rate reached 86% of its total capacity during these workouts, helping to not only burn more calories but build more muscles than your average treadmill session.

 Technically speaking, a Tabata session is complete after just one round of 8 x 20 seconds, or four minutes.
-But to get a more robust workout, we recommend stringing together four moves that all emphasize core strength — the fancy term for abdominal muscles — for a 20-minute program.
+But to get a more robust workout, we recommend stringing together four moves that all emphasize core strength for a 20-minute program.

-Follow the routine below, which you can do at the gym or in your living room, and feel your belly begin to de-bulge.
+Follow the routine below, which you can do at the gym or in your living room, and feel your belly begin to flatten.

-They’re often considered a move for the biceps and triceps, and while they will add some serious ripples to your upper arms, push-ups also give your abs a major workout since your core serves as a stabilizing force for the movement.
+Push-ups are often considered a move for the biceps and triceps, and although they will add some serious ripples to your upper arms, push-ups also give your abs a major workout since your core serves as a stabilizing force for the movement.
 Do as many as you can, as fast as you can, for 20 seconds.
 Rest for 10 seconds.
 Go again for 20 seconds.
-Complete 8 sets of 20 seconds hard/10 seconds rest.
+Complete 8 sets.

 Rest one minute.
 Sip some water, catch your breath, wipe your brow.